zlatinb/muwire-dot-i2p/seedbox.markdown

 <br/>
 Now you can launch the .jar file.
-It will print a lot of stuff on `stdout`, that is normal.
+It will print out the Spring banner on stdout.

 ## Try some commands